nickcotter/covid-19-explorer/README.md

-# covid-19-explorer
-COVID-19 Explorer - view case and estimated reproduction number over time
+An exploration app for COVID-19 reproduction number estimation using data from https://github.com/CSSEGISandData/2019-nCoV Built in Shiny and using [R0](https://cran.r-project.org/web/packages/R0/index.html) for estimation.